Equity Team

 The freedom day of all freedom days is here!
 Acknowledge Juneteenth with Booker T. by joining us for dinner and a movie!
 Families, bring out your best dishes to share with the community, and let's dine together, potluck style!
 The featured film will be King Richard, the come-to-fame story of tennis legends, Venus and Serena Williams, through the vision and determination of their father, Richard Williams (Runtime: 2 hours and 24 minutes, Rating: PG-13).
 Doors will open at 5pm.
 Movie starts at 5:15pm.
 Thanks to all who contribute to our potluck!

-It's June!
-The last month of school and there is so much to be grateful for!
-Springfest will take place during all lunch periods on Wednesday, June 15th.
+June is the last month of school and there is so much to be grateful for!
+Springfest will take place during all lunch periods on [TBA].
 Families, we need your help!
 Volunteer to lend a hand!

 May Is Asian American and Pacific Islander Heritage Month and Jewish American Heritage Month